tjadams/Coding-Problems/dsalgo/README.md

 #### Disadvantages
 - Accessing an element takes O(n) time because you have to loop through the head of the LL
-- Nodes must know about other nodes so they're not independant
 - Hard to traverse backwards in a singly LL

 #### Runner technique a.k.a Tortoise & Hare